 Our goal is also to strengthen the crucial bridge between amateur observation and professional astronomical research.
 Amateur contributions to astronomy are nothing new: Astronomy has always depended on amateurs observing the sky with their modest equipment.
 For example, amateurs scout variable stars, comets, and novas, and professionals use those observations as starting points in their research.
 In astronomy, a Ph.D. is not required to get your name in history books.
 By offering a venue for exploring the night sky — searching for novas and comets, for instance — WAS provides an important support system for the scientific community.

 WAS maintains and operates our Observatory.
-It consists of a 40-foot tower and two auxiliary buildings at 182 Bayberry Lane in Westport.
-The tower houses a 12.5-inch, f/4.8 Newtonian reflector, which was refurbished with optics by the Perkin-Elmer Corporation.
-One of the adjacent buildings serves as the WAS office, containing a library of both books and videotapes.
+It resides on the 40-foot South tower and we have two other buildings on the campus at 182 Bayberry Lane in Westport.
+The tower houses the Meade LX-200 while the North Tower is home to various ham radio antennas.
+One of the adjacent buildings serves as the WAS office, containing a library of books and some storage.
 The other building is the Fred Bump Education Center, where classes and regular meetings are held.
-In addition, WAS owns an incredible 25-inch Newtonian reflector with a Dobsonian mount.
-This telescope can be transported to dark-sky sites.
+In addition, WAS owns an incredible Obsession 25-inch Newtonian reflector on a Dobsonian mount.
+This telescope is often transported to dark-sky sites.

 We also complement the science curriculum of area schools by providing speakers and materials to teachers and inviting student groups to the Observatory to explore the night sky.
 We have served many school systems in Fairfield County.
-There are many other WAS stargazing activities, ranging from casual sessions to the annual Messier Marathon.
+There are many other WAS stargazing activities, ranging from private star parties for our members, casual sessions to the annual Messier Marathon.
 We schedule public “star parties” throughout the year and public observation sessions whenever a special event such as an eclipse or meteor shower occurs.